 [main] indicates that

-the job is only run for commits and PRs to master.
+the job is only run for commits and PRs to main.

 If more extensive testing is needed for a commit or branch, certain keywords can be included in the commit message to trigger additional builds for commits or in the branch name to trigger them for a particular branch.
 At some point in the future, the community server may provide ways to trigger extra builds in other circumstances.

 Unless otherwise mentioned, jobs will typically generate the Java interface, run the CI/nightly test suite, and run some brief packaging tests.